saucelabs/sauce-docs/docs/web-apps/live-testing/dev-tools.md

 ## What You'll Need

 - A Sauce Labs account ([Log in](https://accounts.saucelabs.com/am/XUI/#login/) or sign up for a [free trial license](https://saucelabs.com/sign-up)).
-- Web or hybrid application under test.
+- Web or Hybrid application under test.
 - A Google Chrome or Microsoft Edge browser (for Windows or macOS).
 - An iOS or Android Real Device with version:
   - iOS/iPadOS 13 and above